cucapra/pollen/slow_odgi/README.md

 ```
 That is,
-1. Any paths that were traversing their segments _more backwards than forwards_ have been flipped.
+1. Any paths that were stepping more backwards than forwards have been flipped.
 Note that this is _weighted_ by sequence length, which is why the single `2-` in path `x` is enough to justify flipping path `x`.
 The flipping involves flipping the sign of each step the path traverses and also reversing the path's list of steps.
 2. Those paths that have just been fllipped have had `_inv` added to their names.
 3. Links have been added in support of the newly flipped paths.

 #### `flatten`
+Converts the graph into an alternate representation, represented by a FASTA and a BED.
+The new representation loses link information but retains path information.

 Given the graph
 ```